juliaguida/oystercard/pills/exceptions.md

 raise SecurityError # a specific exception type: SecurityError
 ````

 How to use them?
 Let's say you're writing a class to manage a car park.
-When you initialize it, it expects the number of parking places as a parameter.
+When you initialise it, it expects the number of parking places as a parameter.

 ````ruby
 car_park = CarPark.new(200)